At 84, retired major-leaguer Lindy McDaniel still ‘Pitching for the Master’

 When Joe Chesser was 9 years old, his family attended…

 Lindy McDaniel, who remained active in teaching and preaching the Gospel nearly a half-century after his 21-season major-league pitching career, died Sunday, Nov.
-15, after battling COVID-19.
+15, from complications related to COVID-19.
 He was 84.

 McDaniel was an elder of the Lavon Church of Christ, a 50-member Texas congregation about 35 miles northeast of Dallas.